AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 There are additional notebooks available in the `notebooks/` directory that we plan to discuss in the second post of this series.

-From a pedagogical perspective, we believe this approach may be even more intuitive for newcomers to deep learning and document embedding than the supervised view of K-nearest-neighbors models that is often the first topic that is taught in applied ML courses.
+From a pedagogical perspective, we believe this approach may be even more intuitive for newcomers to deep learning and document embedding than the supervised view of K-nearest-neighbors models that is often the first topic that is introduced in applied ML courses.
 In the design we have outlined above, we are effectively treating each label's description as a weakly-labeled training instance, and creating a KNN classifier with `K = 1` and exactly one candidate for each label in the output space.

+If you'd like to test this approach with other news data, have a look at some of the [Aylien topical datasets](https://aylien.com/resources/datasets).

 ### Conclusion